junhyukoh/nips2015-action-conditional-video-prediction/README.md

 ```

 # Installation
-This repository contains a modified version of Caffe, and uses its python wrapper (pycaffe). <br />
+This repository contains a modified version of Caffe and uses its python wrapper (pycaffe). <br />
 Please check the following instruction to compile Caffe:
 http://caffe.berkeleyvision.org/installation.html. <br />
-After installing the libraries required by Caffe, you should be able to run the following compliation succesfully:
+After installing the libraries required by Caffe, you should be able to compile the code succesfully as follows:

 ```
 cd caffe